Use Power BI with Trusted Cognos Data

 So, let’s get into an overview of the Analytics Connector.

 The business problem we saw was that organizations have invested heavily in existing Framework Manager models and/or reports that provide a curated set of data.
-It’s governed, it’s secure, it’s business friendly, and it’s highly performant.
+It’s governed, it’s secure, it’s business friendly and it’s highly performant.
 The problem is because Power BI does not have access to that modeling layer and those reports, users end up either using the Cognos enterprise BI for ETL and dumping out flat files and spreadsheets or they attempt to recreate those models in Power BI’s data pane, which at a minimum wastes time and at worst can compromise the integrity of the data and security.
 This same challenge is also true with Tableau and we have a Connector solution for that as well.

 The crux of the issue is that these modern visualization and data discovery tools have their own metadata layer built into the files.
 And unless you carefully manage that, you can end up with dozens, hundreds or even thousands of these things.
 There’s no guarantee that people are going to get these things right.

-The short list of reasons why it’s a bad idea to recreate metadata that’s already been curated in your Cognos environment is that it’s time consuming.
-If your users even have access to it.
+The short list of reasons why it’s a bad idea to recreate metadata that’s already been curated in your Cognos environment is that it’s time consuming, if your users even have access to it.
 Typically it’s gated by IT or those business owners or those asset owners for various reasons, usually for security and oftentimes for performance.
 Those systems are very complex.
 They have hundreds or thousands or tens of thousands of tables (if you’re talking about an ERP system.)
 Business users and analysts have little or no knowledge of the tables, how those tables relate and/ or the join types.
 All this leads to the problem of potentially compromising data integrity.

 Additionally, you can have real change management nightmares if these things aren’t carefully managed at the outset.
-When you have metadata at the file layer and if you have Power BI files and Power BI workbooks, Tableau workbooks, etc, you have to chase and manage changes through those workbooks.
+When you have metadata at the file layer and if you have Power BI files and Power BI workbooks, Tableau workbooks, you have to chase and manage changes through those workbooks.
 Doing this can become a real nightmare for the organization.

 Security becomes a really huge issue as well.
 In this era of GDPR and PII and HIPA and FERPA (and you name it, depending on your vertical industry) and the level of government regulation, you’re under, data security is a big deal.
 At a minimum what ends up happening is people have to remodel that data security in Power BI, which is again a waste of time if you’ve already done it in Cognos.
 Or, they end up doing an end run around it by getting an export of a flat file or an Excel spreadsheet and calling it a day.
-There’s a lot of risks around these type of issues that our Connector helps to address.
+There’s a lot of risks around these types of issues that our Analytics Connector helps to address.

 And finally there is the age old problem of data silos.
 People coming to meetings and arguing over whose numbers are right.
 You’re simply trading up an Excel spreadsheet for a prettier version in the form of Power BI and arguing over which pretty graph or chart got their metadata layer behind that correct.